pboutinaud/SHiVAi/step_by_step_mixed_approach/README.md

 - If you don't have such a parcellation on hand, you can:
   - Download, install, and run Freesurfer on your dataset (see the [Freesurfer website](https://surfer.nmr.mgh.harvard.edu/) for more info).
   - Or use our Synthseg integration that will compute everything for you.
-If you want to use our Synthseg integration with the Apptainer image, you will need to be a super-user (capable of doing `sudo` commands) on your computer during the build (so only once), as you will need to build a Synthseg Apptainer image.
-Everything related to this is described in the [Synthseg Apptainer image section](#synthseg-apptainer-image-optional).
+However, if you want to use our Synthseg integration, you will need to build the container images yourself.
+If you chose the Apptainer solution, you will need to be a super-user (capable of doing `sudo` commands) on your computer during the build (so only once).
+If you chose the Docker solution, you will need to be part of the `docker` group on the machine.
+Everything related to this is described in the [Synthseg container image section](#synthseg-container-image-optional).

 ### Software

+Two choices are available here, depending on the container solution you chose, Apptainer or Docker.
+We provide the Apptainer image, but you will need to build the Docker image yourself.

+#### With Apptainer:

 - **Apptainer** installed ([Install Guide](https://apptainer.org/docs/user/main/quick_start.html))

+#### With Docker:

+- **Docker installed** (check the [Install Docker Engine page](https://docs.docker.com/engine/install/) or ask your system admin)
+- Being part of the `docker` user group on your machine.

+In both cases, you will also need:

 - **Python 3.11** distribution (or more recent)
 - **A Python environment manager** like `venv` (should be natively available with your Python distribution)